KevinJoseP/eyeFi/README.md

 # eyeFi
 The final code for our Project EyeFi

-Please open the eyefi.pynb Jupyter Notebook for further instructions
+Please open the eyefi.ipynb Jupyter Notebook for further instructions